0phoff/nb-snippets/README.md

   It is better to `%run` or `%load` multiple files if necessary, than to load a bunch of unused functions.

 - Do not forget to add a docstring with *args* and *examples* sections.
-  When we `%run` a file, we do not see its contents, so having proper docstrings gives much better developer experience.
+  When we `%run` a file, we do not see its contents, so having proper docstrings gives a much better developer experience.